Hitesh-HYH/question-answering-system/README.md

 ### Approach Used to Tackle the Problem

-The approach to tackle the problem involves building a simple sequence-to-sequence (Seq2Seq) model using an encoder-decoder architecture with LSTM layers.
+The approach to tackle the problem involves building a simple sequence-to-sequence (Seq2Seq) model using an encoder-decoder architecture with LSTM layers with the help of Tensorflow and Keras.

 ### Assumptions Made During Model Development and Training